cymourad/diy-ventilator/mech/README.md

 ### Tube and Mask
 * These are standard tube and mask to connect to the patient.
-* An example tube can be found [here]() and an example mas can be found [here]().
+* An example tube can be found [here](https://cpapmachinescanada.ca/products/resmed-standard-tube-6-feet-and-9-feet?variant=49938448967) and masks are determined [based on the patient's features](https://www.oxygenconcentratorstore.com/cpap-mask-sizing-guide-and-maintenance/#).

 ### Oxygen tank and oxygen regulator
 * This is the source of Oxygen to regulate FiO2 higer than 21%.
-The regulator
+The regulator controls the pressure going out of the compressed oxygen tank to (typically) 3-5 bar.
+While
 * These parts can be purchased or rented.
 They are standard parts so any combination should work.
-An example can be found [here]().
+An example of the flow meter and regulator can be found [here](https://www.emrn.ca/en/respiratory/oxygen-regulators/o-two-oxygen-regulator-0-25-lpm-all-brass.html).